jonataslaw/get_storage/README.md

 A fast, extra light and synchronous key-value storage written entirely in Dart to Get framework of Flutter.

 Supports Android, iOS, Web, Mac, Linux, and fuchsia (Wip on Windows).
+Can store String, int, double, Map and List

 Add to your pubspec:
 ```